Pre Employment Screening: Everything You Need to Know

 - Have you had any FCRA litigation or violations?
 How do you assist your customers to remain in compliance?

-If you need help with pre-employment screening, you can post your legal need on UpCounsel's marketplace.
+If you need help with pre-employment screening, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.